reddit/devvit/devvit-docs/versioned_docs/version-0.12/guides/launch/feature-guide.md

 Reddit features games and developers across multiple discovery surfaces to help players find new favorites:

-- **Games Feed.** The Games Feed showcases playable experiences directly within Reddit, with top positions reserved for standout titles.
+- **Games Feed.** The Games Feed showcases playable experiences directly within Reddit.
+When featured, games are rotated into a list of games that is algorythmically served to users visiting the feed.

 ![Featured games](../../assets/featured_games.png)